CiscoDevNet/webex-contact-center-ai-sample-code/README.md

 ## Serving API
 To be used by Webex CCAI Serving Clients for Call Insights.
 ## Provider API
 To be used by Providers integrating with CCAI Platform to offer AI Services.
-Note: These APIs are not open for anyone to use.
-This is only for selected partners.
-For any request for integration please reach out to Cisco on [ccai-connectors@cisco.com](mailto:ccai-connectors@cisco.com) with business use case.